 About the course

-The course is a one year postgraduate certificate in education (PGCE) with qualified teacher status (QTS), designed to prepare you to teach the 11-16 age range.
+This is a one year postgraduate certificate in education (PGCE) with qualified teacher status (QTS), preparing you to teach the 11-16 age range.

 The course has two main themes: